cafariza/HBFEM-model/README.md

   Verify you have a MatLab version 2015a or later with the Symbolic Toolbox installed.

 Step 2:
-  Download all the available files in ## Folder
+  Download all the available files in the folder: "HBFEM_MatLabCode"

 Step 3:
   Run MAIN.m